-All purchasing activities conducted on behalf of the George Washington University, whether performed by Procurement and Travel Services or other university employees, must be in compliance with the following ethical standards:
+All purchasing activities conducted on behalf of the University and the MFA, whether performed by P2P or any other employee, must be in compliance with the following ethical standards:

 - Avoid the intent and appearance of unethical or compromising practice in relationships, actions, and communications.

-- Demonstrate loyalty to the George Washington University by diligently following the lawful instructions, using reasonable care and only the authority granted.
+- Demonstrate loyalty to the enterprise by diligently following the lawful instructions, using reasonable care and only the authority granted.

-- Refrain from any private business or professional activity that would create a conflict between personal interests and the interests of the George Washington University.
+- Refrain from any private business or professional activity that would create a conflict between personal interests and the interests of the the enterprise.

 - Know and obey the letter and spirit of laws governing the procurement function and remain alert to the legal ramifications of purchasing decisions.

 - Demonstrate support for socially responsible purchasing to include economic inclusion initiatives and sustainable purchasing programs.

 - Do not use Procure-to-Pay systems for personal purchases, or use the enterprise’s buying power for personal benefit.